SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 code, threads, or pipes to handle signals!
 The server's simplicity is driven by the ability to write a clean event loop.

-Another nicety central to the server's low memory usage is io_uring's bounded nature.
+io_uring's bounded nature enables the server's low memory usage.
 Queues and buffers have a fixed size, meaning io_uring code can rely on a known capacity for external inputs.
 If clients overload the server, io_uring simply fails the request.
 This leads to natural backpressure, where (for example) if clients don't reap replies fast enough, their send budget will be reduced.

 ### A note on `mmap` semantics